qunitjs/qunit/docs/api/config/testTimeout.md

 version_added: "1.0.0"
 ---

-Set a global default timeout in milliseconds after which a test will fail.
+Set a global default timeout in milliseconds after which an async test will fail.
 This helps to detect async tests that are broken, and prevents a test run from hanging indefinitely.

 <table>
 <tr>